pluralsight/guides/published/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

 By doing this, the '#messages' div will have the message in the template appended to the DOM.
 To clarify, `data['message']` contains what was broadcast from the `MessageBroadcastJob` , i.e the rendered `_message.html.erb` partial with the message in it.

 Now you can go ahead and start typing away in the text box and you’ll see your messages appearing in the chat.

+#### Got lost during the turorial?
+You can check out the [code of the tutorial on Github](https://github.com/Kaizeras/actioncable-chat-tutorial).